moka-rs/moka/MIGRATION-GUIDE.md

 Conditions:

 - When one of the numbers of pending read and write recordings exceeds the threshold.
-    - It is currently hard-coded to 64 items.
+    - The threshold is currently hard-coded to 64 items.
 - When the time since the last execution of the maintenance tasks exceeds the threshold.
-    - It is currently hard-coded to 300 milliseconds.
+    - The threshold is currently hard-coded to 300 milliseconds.

 #### `run_pending_tasks` method

 You can execute the pending maintenance tasks explicitly by calling the `run_pending_tasks` method.
 This method is available for all cache types.

-Note that cache read methods such as `get`, `get_with` and `contains_key` never return expired entries although they are not removed immediately from the cache when they expire.
-You will not need to call `run_pending_tasks` method to remove expired entries unless you want to remove them immediately (e.g. to free some memory).
+Note that cache read methods such as the `get`, `get_with` and `contains_key` never return expired entries although they are not removed immediately from the cache when they expire.
+You will not need to call `run_pending_tasks` method to remove expired entries unless you want to remove them immediately (e.g. to free some resources).